exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/introduction.md

   result = number_one + number_two

-# Calling the function in the Python terminal appears
+# Calling the function in the Python shell appears
 # to not return anything at all.
 >>> add_two_numbers(5, 7)
 >>>